Nico-Shock/Setup-Arch-Linux-Nvidia-Gaming-Ready/README.md

 ### Launch the CachyOS Kernel Manager

 Select 'Configure' and under 'Options,' select the 'RC - Release Candidate,' then click on 'Build Kernel.'
+(Only do this if you do not have the latest CachyOS RC release kernel listed)
+After that, execute the installation to install the kernel.

 ## Theming for Gnome